-Higher education students face various levels of food insecurity.
-As presented by The Hope Center's #RealCollege 2021 report, 43% of the college students surveyed experienced food insecurity while attending college during the pandemic.9 Together, HB 1501 and SB 557 (West) aimed to expand SNAP benefits to students enrolled in higher education degrees.
+According to the Hope Center's #RealCollege 2021 report, 43% of the college students surveyed experienced food insecurity while attending college during the pandemic.
+Together, HB 1501 and SB 557 (West et al.) aimed to expand SNAP benefits to students enrolled in higher education.
 They also would have allowed students to maintain eligibility during the break between semesters.
-In addition, a workgroup composed of members representing post-secondary education and non-profit organizations serving this population, would have been created to support this program.
+In addition, a workgroup composed of members representing post-secondary education and nonprofit organizations serving this population would have been created to support this program.

 9 The Hope Center (2021). #RealCollege 2021: Basic needs insecurity among Texas college students during the ongoing pandemic.
 The Hope Center.
-Retrieved Online 07/20/23 from https://hope.temple.edu/sites/hope/files/media/document/RC2020_RCTX.pdf
+Retrieved Online 07/20/23 from https://hope.temple.edu/sites/hope/files/media/document/RC2020 RCTX.pdf